 a ballroom, 2 restaurants, a brasserie, bars, health spa, gymnasium and indoor pool.
 It will also feature one of London's

 largest conference rooms.
 It replaces an ugly groundscraper on a site virtually opposite Big Ben.
 Groundwork is underway.
 44m/14 floors.

 The panorama below shows every planned cluster from West London to East London.
-Most of the major tower projects can be seen here.
+All of the major tower projects can be seen here.